 To paraphrase Mark Wheatley in the Conversation Engine, consistency is crucial — and there’s no greater red thread for consistency across customer interaction points than the data they willingly give you at critical points during your relationship.
 The key here is to hold accurate conversations with customers on an individual basis — but by the million.

 Impossible?
 It can be done, and with the information you already have.
 We’re talking about customer data — that’s call center and purchase history, previous service interactions, and login information — as a basis for building superior customer experiences that will stand the test of time and deliver ROI.
 This baseline in quality and accuracy wins every time over difficult-to-trace 3rd-party data (which shouldn’t be used as a primary driver of customer outreach, but can be valuable as support to this rich core of direct data).

 To help you get inspired, we’ve plucked some of the finest customer data tricks from companies we work with that are shaping the future of customer experience ROI.

 Recognition-and-recall is one of the best tricks for creating meaningful customer interactions.
 And for current customers, that means understanding who they are and what they want — whether they’re on your website or they glimpse your ad while scrolling through the morning news.

-Imagine being able to offer your current customer, Bob, the perfect upsell product at exactly the right touchpoint for him.
-And then to be able to offer Zoe, a curious browser on the verge of becoming a customer, an offer specifically geared towards newbies.
+Imagine being able to offer a current customer the perfect upsell product at exactly the right touchpoint for him.
+And then to be able to offer a curious browser on the verge of becoming a customer an offer specifically geared towards newbies.

 Making the distinction between loyal customers and those on the verge of conversion is a basic but widely overlooked principle.
 Having (and knowing how to activate) this information translates into quick-win customer journeys that reduce unnecessary ad spend on existing customers and perfectly nurture prospects.